wpilibsuite/frc-docs/source/docs/yearly-overview/yearly-changelog.rst

 .. important:: SmartDashboard is not supported on Apple Silicon (Arm64) Macs.

-- No changes other then build updates were made to SmartDashboard
+- No changes other than build updates were made to SmartDashboard

 ## Glass / OutlineViewer / Simulation GUI